GlacioHack/geoutils/doc/source/index.md

 ----------------

-GeoUtils is built on top of core geospatial packages (Rasterio, GeoPandas) and numerical packages (NumPy, Xarray, SciPy) to provide **consistent higher-level functionalities at the interface of raster, vector and point cloud objects** (such as match-reference reprojection, point interpolation or gridding).
+GeoUtils is built on top of core geospatial packages (Rasterio, GeoPandas, PyProj) and numerical packages (NumPy, Xarray, SciPy) to provide **consistent higher-level functionalities at the interface of raster, vector and point cloud objects** (such as match-reference reprojection, point interpolation or gridding).